Operational needs, budget pressures and program delays pressure military MRO

 If military sustainment spending follows the laws of gravity, what goes up must come down.
 In the case of the U.S., however, while overall military budgets are flat, sustainment spending is still inching slightly upward.
 That is mostly due to aircraft acquisitions taking a bigger hit in budgets than sustainment, as well as flight hours that are not decreasing.
 The four biggest aircraft fleets in the U.S. and Canada—the Sikorsky S-70 Black Hawk, Lockheed Martin F-16 Falcon, Boeing ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Aging Fleet And Ops Tempo Drive U.S. Military Sustainment".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Aging Fleet And Ops Tempo Drive U.S. Military Sustainment".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.